 May 23, 2019

 Share this news

-As part of the #PAGOF project, CFI and Expertise France are providing a guide to good practice and success stories in French-speaking Africa based on the presentations, discussions and insights from the first regional seminar.
+As part of the #PAGOF project, financed by the French Development Agency (AFD), CFI and Expertise France are providing a guide to good practice and success stories in French-speaking Africa based on the presentations, discussions and insights from the first regional seminar.